 - Japan Railroad Modelers of Washington DC

-Come and start to learn the Japanese language and practice it, along with calligraphy performances and much more.
+Come to start learning the Japanese language or practice it, along with calligraphy and much more!
 Sponsored by the JCAW Foundation.

 Come visit the Cherry Blossom Queen & Princesses visiting from across the United States, territories, and international embassies.
 Many will be at the tent for photo ops with all visitors.